Lucas1774/webApp/README.md

 ### Rubik timer
 While the timer is very precise, the displayed time's refresh rate is declared as a constant and used to save computing power.
 Select a puzzle for which to generate a random scramble.
-Set the timer to zero by holding `spacebar` or touching your phone screen.
+Set the timer to zero by holding `spacebar` or touching your phone screen (buttons and form fields have priority over this functionality).
-Start the timer by releasing it.
+Start the timer by releasing, or cancel the start-up by dragging your finger or pressing any other key.
+The scramble won't be lost unless the key is `escape`.
 As with the other apps, pressing `escape` is equivalent to clicking or pressing `reset`.